witekest/uyuni-rfc/accepted/00076-configuration-channels-visibility.md

 Provide visibility and overview of **inherited** Configuration and State Channels connections at a System Details level.
 The reverse information as well should be provided by giving visibility of those systems they are connected (directly or by **inheritance**) to a certain Configuration or State Channel at a Channel Details level.

-*Note: everything discussed in this RFC applies for Salt clients only.
+*Note: everything discussed in this RFC applies to Salt clients only.
 Traditional clients do not inherit Configuration channel assignments from System Groups/Organizations.*

 # Motivation